eqasim-org/eqasim-france/docs/cases/generic.md

   # ...
 ```

-This will make the pipeline filter all data sets for the departments noted in the list and use the
+This will make the pipeline filter all data sets for the departments noted in the list (with the
-correct BAN and BDTOPO directory.
+exception of the national survey ENTD for which all observations are kept since the data is not
+representative at the department level).

 In case you want to *optionally* use a regional HTS, choose the updated HTS in the config file: